-Taper files are an effective way of sharpening hand saw blades.
-Depending on the size of your saw’s teeth, you will require a small taper file or a larger one.
+Taper files are effective tools for sharpening hand saw blades.
+Depending on the size of your saw’s teeth, you will need a specific file size.
 You can use either a single or double-cut file as they are equally effective at sharpening saw blades.

-The file is triangular-shaped, no matter its size, with each of its three angles sitting at 60 degrees.
+The file will have a triangular shape, regardless of its size, with each angle at 60 degrees.
 This is known as an equilateral triangle.
 This design means the file will simultaneously file the front of one tooth and the back of another.

 Filing a Saw Blade With a Taper File

 Secure the blade in a vice.
-Grip the file with your dominant hand at the base and your other hand on the tip.
+Hold the file with your dominant hand at the base and your other hand on the tip.
 Use two strokes in the gap between the teeth.
-This will give you a consistent result.
-Make sure the file is level with the angle of the saw teeth.
+This will ensure consistent results.
+Make sure you hold the file at the same angle as the saw teeth.